mergeweb/wstm-frontend-assist/README.md

 # Sticky Button

-The code example can be found in `stick-button.html` in the public directory.
+The code example can be found in [Sticky Button](public/sticky-button.html) in the public directory.
 This documentation will cover how to style a the initial state of the button, as well as using some JavaScript to listen to the HTML DOM to transform the button into a sticky button that will stay on the bottom right side of the page.

 - [Initial Styling](#initial-styling)